 Are there any membership discounts if you belong to other journalism organizations?

-Yes, members of Exceptional Women in Publishing (EWIP) and American Copy Editors Society (ACES) can join for our exchange rate of $35 for the first year.
-We are working to expand these partnerships.
+Yes, members of Association of Independents in Radio (AIR), Exceptional Women in Publishing (EWIP) and American Copy Editors Society (ACES) can join for our exchange rate of $35 for the first year.
+We are working to expand partnerships with other journalism organizations.

 How can I donate to JAWS?

-Visit our donate page and because JAWS is a nonprofit, 501(c)(3), donations are tax deductible.
+Visit our donate page.
+Because JAWS is a nonprofit, 501(c)(3), donations are tax deductible.

 Are there meetings?